Budibase/website/content/blog/updates/v3/launchweek/day3.md

 With our new pan and zoom buttons, we can quickly shift our focus between granular subflows - or we can take a step back and view the big picture.

-We’ve also added a new duplicate option to all automation steps, enabling you to seamlessly add new steps based on existing actions.

 ## Branch Tests

 ![Branching added to automation testing experience](https://res.cloudinary.com/daog6scxm/image/upload/v1730387928/campaigns/3.0/day%203/test_ufzu87.webp)